bixb922/crank-organ/doc-hardware/crank organ hardware.md

 ![20 pipe organ controller](kicad_20.png)

->>>ADD DC TO DC COVNERTER.
-ADD SCREW TERMINALS.
-ADD DIODE

 # Board assembly
 ## Materials needed
 For main bosrad
 * ESP32-S3 N8R8 or N16R8 DEVKIT-C on 44 pin board
+* Optional: two 22 pin contacts to be able to interchange ESP32-S3.
-* 3x ULN2803A  TBD62003APG
+* 3x ULN2803A  or TBD62003APG solenoid drivers
 * 1N4001 diode
 * 100nF capacitor
 * 12V to 5V 2A DC-DC buck converter (can be >2A)
 * 7x9 cm solderable bread board
 * 11 2x Screw terminals
-* 22AWG color wire
+* 22AWG color wire  (24AWG will also do)
-* Inline holder fuse
-* 4-40 HEX

-????
+* 4-40 hex separators and corresponding screws to fix circuit to board

+Optional:
 Heat shrinkable tubes, assortment 2mm to 10mm